ahf/snowflake-notes/Broker.markdown

 #### The `/client` handler

-The `/client` handler is used by Snowflake clients to send their WebRTC Session Descriptor Offer in the hope of receiving an Session Descriptor Answer from the proxy (the proxy calls the `/answer` HTTP handler).
+The `/client` handler is used by Snowflake clients to send their WebRTC Session Descriptor Offer in the hope of receiving a Session Descriptor Answer from the proxy (the proxy calls the `/answer` HTTP handler).
 The available Snowflake proxies (see the description of the Snowflake Heap) is the set of proxies that are currently polling the `/proxy` handler.